voidstart/seed/README.md

 - Autocompletion Everywhere ( Bret Victor: Imediate Interaction with Creation )
 - Keyboard friendly webpage ( Or any app )
 - Cross Application Interaction ( Move Chrome Tab out, drag-n-drop, Send To.. )
+- Bitcoin ( This really is useful but is now abused.
+Part of the future, definitely not in the current state of shape. )

 Business of the future